Battle of Britain Day: Combat

 Bader's Duxford Wing arrived directly over the target, and attacked while the Germans were on the bomb-run.
 Thirty seconds after the release of the bombs, they hit the target area, the Battersea rail lines next to Battersea Park on the Thames south bank.
 Each Dornier's payload of twenty 110 lb bombs carved a run 500 yd long and 25 yd wide.
 Some fell on the high-density civilian housing.
 The bombs missed Clapham Junction but fell across the rail network tracks that connected it to Victoria station north of the Thames and the main line heading north east on the south side of the river.
 The bombs cut the tracks in Battersea in several places, and a viaduct collapsed over some rails.
 Rail traffic was halted.
 Four unexploded bombs delayed repairs, but the rail lines were only out of action for three days.

 Rudolf Heitsch's Dornier in Castle Farm Shoreham.
 The flame throwing device is just visible on the aft fuselage.

 Within minutes, the Do 17 formation had been reduced to 15 aircraft, most of which were damaged.
 Six had been shot down and four were attempting to make a run for home.
 The remainder dropped their bombs and were met by a covering force of Bf 109s and landed back in France without further combat.
 Meanwhile, Park decided to ignore the raid by LG 2.
 LG 2 saw one rail station, released their bombs, and returned home, seeing only one British fighter, No. 46 Squadron's Pilot Officer Gunning, who reported the make up of the formation.

-Overall, the attackers lost six bombers and 12 Bf 109s, some 12.5% of its strength.
-However, the British claimed 81 aircraft, 26 by the Duxford Wing.
-Zehbe's Dornier alone was claimed nine times.
-Among the German casualties that day was Rolf Heitsch and his flame-throwing Dornier: the device had not been tested at high altitude and, when used, squirted black oil over Holmes' windshield and attracted the attention of British fighters.
-Park would not have been pleased that despite being stripped of protection the small force of bombers lost only a quarter of its strength while surrounded by 100 fighters.
-Still, the operation had been a victory.
-Fighter Command lost 13 fighters; eight were claimed by JG 52.
+The British claimed 81 aircraft, 26 by the Duxford Wing, although this was clearly an instance of overclaiming.
+For example, Zehbe's Dornier was the subject of nine separate claims.
+In actual fact, the attackers lost six bombers and twelve Bf 109s, some 12.5% of its strength.
+Among the German casualties that day was Rolf Heitsch and his flame-throwing Dornier: the device had not been tested at high altitude and, when used, squirted black oil over Holmes' windshield.
+Still, the operation had been a victory for the RAF despite the loss of 13 of its fighters.
+Eight were claimed by JG 52.